scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-bucket-replication.rst

     StorageClass -> (string)

     The storage class to use when replicating objects, such as standard or reduced redundancy.
-By default, Zenko uses the storage class of the source object to create the object replica.
+By default, XDM   uses the storage class of the source object to create the object replica.

     For valid values, see the ``StorageClass`` element of the `PUT Bucket